 - 50 local authorities took part in the Education Equality Index in 2016, our largest number ever.
 This increase in numbers reflects how committed local authorities are to tackling bullying.
 Participating will give your local authority unique insight into the work that local authorities from across the nation are doing.

 Closing date for submissions

 The deadline for 2018 will be posted here once confirmed.

 Download the submission form and guidance for its completion:

-The awards for the Education Equality Index 2017 will be presented at the prestigious Education for All conference on Wednesday 28 June at the University of Birmingham.
+The awards for the Education Equality Index 2017 was presented at the prestigious Education for All conference on Wednesday 28 June at the University of Birmingham.